vviikk/vviikk.github.io/pages/INDEX.md

 ##### Dark Brown & Yellow Creative House

-- Developed and streamlined various projects ranging from corporate websites for public listed companies.
+- Developed and streamlined various projects ranging from corporate websites for public listed companies to big players in the Forex market.
-- Delivered and implemented various intranet collaboration tools for governmental organizations, with departmental access control.
+- Implemented various intranet collaboration tools for governmental organizations, with departmental access control.
 - Ensured a bullet-proof future for all projects using web standards and stage-0 Javascript.
-- Ensured the final delivery was pixel-perfect and quality oriented.
+- Build a reputation of delivering, unique, funky and creative products that stand out from the crowd.

 ---